Conoize/logkit.github.io/_includes/docs/endpoints/rotating-file/notifications.md

 {% if include.family == 2.2 %}***New in 2.2***{% endif %}

-`LXRotatingFileEndpoint` instances will post notifications before and after they automatically rotate log files.
+`LXRotatingFileEndpoint` instances will post notifications before and after they rotate log files.

 Before rotating files, the instance will post a `LXFileEndpointWillRotateFilesNotification` notification.
 The notification's `object` is the actual Endpoint instance that is rotating files.
 The `userInfo` dictionary contains the current and next URLs, at the `LXFileEndpointRotationCurrentURLKey` and `LXFileEndpointRotationNextURLKey` keys, respectively.